-As a rule, deferred deletion of user accounts by processes is defined in the table definitions as 30 days.
-After the deferred deletion limit has expired, the user accounts are deleted from the database In addition, in the Manager, you can create, change, or delete an object at a specified point in time.
+In addition, in the Manager, you can create, change, or delete an object at a specified point in time.
 The DBQueue Processor checks whether scheduled operations exist.
-When the scheduled time is reached, the operation is executed by the One Identity Manager Service.
+When the scheduled time is reached, the operation is run by the One Identity Manager Service.